What is Notes and Thoughts?

 - Searchable Note contents are also searchable, so you can find past thoughts using keywords.

 - Image URL Support Enter an image URL to display images within your notes.
-You can also record illustrations of impressive scenes.
+You can also record impressive scenes or movie stills.

-In addition to notes for each reading day, you can also record comments about the book as a whole.
+In addition to notes for each record, you can also record comments about the work as a whole.
+Write your thoughts after finishing a book, your excitement after watching a movie, or your impressions of an entire album.

 - Ratings and Reviews Rate with 5 stars, recommendation level, etc., using your own evaluation criteria.